ameetpokhrel02/Devi-Kiwi_Farm/README.md

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
 <img width="473" height="921" alt="image" src="https://github.com/user-attachments/assets/231ace64-da26-4a83-843f-c8ba3e1b3320" />

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)